aws-cloudformation/aws-cloudformation-resource-providers-sso/aws-sso-instanceaccesscontrolattributeconfiguration/docs/README.md

 _Update requires_: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)
 #### AccessControlAttributes

+Lists the attributes that are configured for ABAC in the specified AWS SSO instance.

 _Required_: Yes (Unless deprecated field InstanceAccessControlAttributeConfiguration is in use, see deprecation notice)".

 _Type_: List of <a href="accesscontrolattribute.md">AccessControlAttribute</a>